 Investment attention has also increased since the use of silver in US coinage was discontinued in 1964.
 Today many people see silver as real money and a store of value as paper currency loses value through inflation.

-Popular refiners today include NTR and OPM.
-Both come in a custom soft plastic holder which is excellent for long term storage.
-All trade acceptable 10 oz silver bars are the same as to weight and purity.
-And so the buy and sell prices are easily found and verified.
+It also comes in a custom soft plastic holder which is excellent for long term storage.
+This mint condition bar is popular in the trade so the buy and sell prices are easily found and verified.

-Commercially acceptable 10 oz silver bars contain the following hallmarks: (1) the purity of the bar is defined (.999 fine silver).
-(2) The weight of the bar is clearly stamped (10 troy ounces).
-(3) The bar manufacturer (NTR or OPM for example) is highlighted.
+The 10 oz Silver Bar – Our Flag contains the following hallmarks in relief: (1) the purity of the bar is defined (.999 FINE SILVER).
+(2) The weight of the bar (10 troy ounces).

-Advantages to the 10 oz silver bar include: (1) because of the bar’s uniform weight and size customers can easily track value by following the daily buy/sell prices posted by precious metal dealers.
-(2) The 10 oz silver bar is handy for smaller transactions providing a wider investor audience.
+Advantages of the 10 oz Silver Bar – Our Flag include: (1) because of the bar’s uniform weight and size customers can easily track value by following the daily buy/sell prices posted by precious metal dealers.
+(2) The 10 oz Silver Bar – Our Flag is handy for smaller transactions providing a wider investor audience.
 And this size is easily stored in bank deposit boxes.
-(3) The premium or price paid over “spot” is small because the bars are not rare or collectable.
-(4) The 10 oz silver bar is an ideal form for barter in case paper currency is questioned.
-(5) The 10 oz silver bar is small enough to give the owner options when it comes to liquidation.
+(3) The premium or price paid over “spot” is small because the bars are not rare or collectible.
+(4) The 10 oz Silver Bar – Our Flag is an ideal form of barter in case paper currency is questioned.
+(5) The 10 oz Silver Bar – Our Flag is small enough to give the owner options when it comes to liquidation.

 There is no reporting requirement when the consumer purchases 10 oz silver bars but the sale of 1000 ounces or more in 10 oz silver bars is reportable on I.R.S.
 Form 1099B.
 The sale of less than 1000 ounces at any one time is not reportable.

 Visit GoldDealerCA on You Tube to see our informative videos on precious metals.

 Silver Bullion Investment